jatinkrmalik/aqi-visualizer/README.md

 ### Command-line Arguments

 - `--city`: Specify the city name for which you want to fetch the AQI data and generate the image.
 If not provided, "here" will be used as the default value.
+- `--aqi`: Whether to generate and overlay AQI.
+Use --aqi=false to disable.
+(Default: true)
+- `--text`: Custom text to overlay on the image.
+If not provided, the default text will be in the format "City Name // AQI".
+(Note: --aqi must NOT be false for this to work.)
 - `--text`: Custom text to overlay on the image.
 If not provided, the default text will be in the format "City Name // AQI".
 - `--output`: Specify the path where you want to save the generated image.
 If not provided, the image will be saved in the current directory.
 - `--help`: Display help information and exit.